-Day 3 in Prague
+Prague Itinerary: Day 3

 The city of Prague can easily keep you entertained for 3 days.
 And yet, staying in the Czech capital also allows you the opportunity to explore more of the country by making a day trip to a nearby destination.
 Possibilities for this include:

 The Czech Republic is home to many masterful castles, one of which is surely Karlstejn.
 Resting over a small town, Karlstejn Castle is a large and impressive Gothic castle that balances historical significance with awesome scenery.
 While it’s typical to walk up to the castle, there is the option of a horse and carriage ride from the town below.